Brejvinder/Cipher-Mod/README.md

 # Cipher Mod
-Implementation of a simple cipher as a way to communicate anonymously in Minecraft through the in game chat.
+Implementation of a simple cipher as a way to communicate privately in Minecraft through the in game chat.